 How do we determine if we can drive?

 Since we are not relying on air factors for land missions our flexibility is greatly improved.
-The land team can transport in almost all weather conditions.
+The land team can transport in almost any weather condition.
 In order for us to initiate a land mission we must have a minimum of 25 animals in the vehicle.
 For land missions into congested cities we ask the receiving shelter to meet the team outside of the city.
 This ensure a timely an efficient transport for our drivers.

 Who will we transport for and who won’t we transport for?